 - Heat until extra liquid, if any, has cooked out.

-This chili is great on a cool day, it is hearty and filled with fiber.
+This meal is great on a cool day, it is hearty and filled with fiber.
 Cornbread or crackers make a great accompaniment.
 Perhaps my favorite way to enjoy chili is on a baked potato.
-Chili also freezes well so make a big batch and save some for a rainy day.
+This recipe also freezes well so make a big batch and save some for a rainy day.